leoMirandaa/Newspaper-site/README.md

 # FSDI 113 Assignment 2
-## User Auth
+## Password change news app

-1. Upload your user authentication app with bootstrap templates.
-You must provide a link to your github repository as well as a link to your app on heroku in the README file.
+1. Note: This is not password reset, it's password change.
+Upload your password change app to both GitHub and Heroku.
+Be sure to include the link to your Heroku-hosted application in the README file
 ## Heroku Link
 https://fierce-bastion-71490.herokuapp.com/